marick/lens2/mostly_words/tutorial02-nested.md

 # Pointing into nested containers

-Lenses claim to fame is the ability to descend through nested data structures in a variety of ways, for a variety of structures.
-This page is about how that's done.
+Lenses' claim to fame is the ability to descend through nested data structures in a variety of ways, for a variety of structures.
+This page is about how you use them to do that.

 ## Composing lens makers